How To Accelerate Your Career Growth as a Marketer

-I spoke with Kenneth Chong (Senior Growth Marketing Manager at Rent the Runway), Marisa Dunn (Growth Marketing Manager at Venmo), and Jennie Snyder (Senior Brand Marketing Manager at Small Door Veterinary), to better understand how the different marketing functions work together at their startups.
+I spoke with Kenneth Chong (Senior Growth Marketing Manager at Rent the Runway), Marisa Dunn (Growth Product Manager at Venmo), and Jennie Snyder (Senior Brand Marketing Manager at Small Door Veterinary), to better understand how the different marketing functions work together at their startups.
 At a high level, the growth marketing team is responsible for acquiring new customers efficiently, essentially utilizing existing marketing channels, and testing emerging channels to help the company drive growth and scale.
 In order to set this function up for success, the brand marketing team carefully crafts the touchpoints—from creative and tone of voice to campaigns and partnerships—for building awareness, finding the right audiences, and converting them to members.
 Marketers then work with product teams to enable growth efforts by aligning on audience segmentation, value props, and user experience.
 The user experience from marketing channels into the product needs to feel seamless and cohesive, eliminating any friction to convert.

 Be (ready to be) resourceful